atomjump/livewiki/README.md

 <img src="https://atomjump.com/images/logo80.png">

 # livewiki
-AtomJump Loop Server Plugin to create a live wiki using a wordcloud
+AtomJump Loop Server Plugin to create a live wiki using a wordcloud.

 ## Requirements

 For your Loop Server:
 * AtomJump Loop Server >= 0.5.0

 Or

 * AtomJump Loop >= 0.5.1 and AtomJump.com API (Use: https://atomjump.com/api/)

 For your livewiki: